 Note that higher cash flows and lower risks yield higher values.
 Thus, a business owner can increase the value of his business by taking steps to increase cash flows and to reduce risks.
 Ways to increase cash flows include growing revenues, reducing expenses, optimizing working capital levels, and optimizing the capital structure of the business.
 Risks can be reduced through customer, supplier, and product diversification, cross-training of employees, management succession planning, geographical expansion, and a host of other initiatives.
 Each of these strategies requires proactive planning, purposeful implementation, and time to realize the benefits.

-If you are considering a sale of your business in the next few years or in increasing its value, please contact one of the members of our business valuation group.
+If you are considering a sale of your business in the next few years or in increasing its value, please contact one of the members of our forensic accounting and business valuation group.

 David Parks, dparks@deandorton.com